avaneev/lzav/README.md

 2. Run-time memory sanitizers like Valgrind and Dr.Memory may generate the "uninitialized read" warning in decompressor's block type 1 handler.
-This is an expected behavior, and not a bug - this happens because of SIMD optimizations that read bytes from the output buffer (within its valid range) which were not yet initialized.
+This is an expected behavior, and not a bug - this happens due to SIMD optimizations that read bytes from the output buffer (within its valid range) which were not yet initialized.

 3. Compared to Clang, other compilers systematically produce 5% slower LZAV code.
 Compiler architecture tuning (other than generic x86-64) may produce